 - Meet with Academic Advising to review Academic Plan and Declaration process.

 - Complete the online Declaration of Minor Form.

 - Students receive email confirmation once their declaration form has been approved by the Registrar.

 Attend group meetings with Minor Area Heads during Registration Advising periods.

 How do I drop or change my minor?

 Students who wish to drop their minor must complete the online Dropping Minor form.
 Students who wish to change their minor or add a second minor must complete a new Declaration of Minor form following the instructions above.

 In order to pursue a minor, students must be on track in their major and in good academic standing, with fewer than 6 credits outstanding and a cumulative GPA of at least 2.0.
 Students who fall behind 6 credits or more after declaring a minor will be automatically dropped from the minor.
 Students who fall below a 2.0 cumulative GPA after declaring a minor will be given a written warning at first, then automatically dropped from the minor if their GPA is not above 2.0 in the subsequent semester.
 In both cases students can reapply for the minor once they've caught up in their major and/or liberal arts requirements and/or raised their GPA.
 Not all minors are open to all majors.
 See each specific minor for details.
 Students will be allowed to register for courses on a space-available basis, which is not guaranteed, but registering early will significantly increase the chances of getting into their required courses.

 Transfer students who apply for and are approved to pursue a minor upon entering the College must meet the requirements above and fulfill degree program requirements through an appropriate combination of transfer courses and courses completed at Otis.

-Michele Jaquis (IS/ACT Director; Community Arts Engagement, Teacher Credential Preparation)
+Michele Jaquis (IS/ACT Director; ACT: Community Arts Engagement, ACT: Teacher Credential Preparation)